 Keele University has an exchange programme with the University of Sains Malaysia and all undergraduate students in Life Sciences have the option of conducting their research projects in a tropical setting at theUSM Penang campus.

 Established as the second university in the country in 1969, Universiti Sains Malaysia (USM) was first known as Universiti Pulau Pinang.
 In 1971, USM moved from its temporary premises at the Malayan Teachers’ Training College, Bukit Gelugor to the present 416.6 hectare site at Minden, approximately 9.7 km from Georgetown.

-The cost of the programme is approximately £1,500 (subject to flight costs)
+The cost of the programme varies each year.
+As an example, the programme in 2018 cost £1,500 (subject to flight costs).

 The price includes:

 - Accommodation (twin room, shared bathroom) *an upgrade is available for an additional local fee after arrival*

 - Visa (non-UK nationals)

 - Personal expenditure, sightseeing & shopping

 - Travel to and from the UK Airport